ARCA-Arweave/arweave-dns-gateway/README.md

 # User usage

+In this example replace `mycooldomain.com` with your own registered domain name.

+### Setup DNS Records with your own registrar

+1. Set CNAME record for `mycooldomain.com` pointing to `dns.perma.online`

+2. Set TXT record for `arweavetx.mycooldomain.com` to a TX ID

 ### Register a domain that will be served

 ```bash
 curl -X POST -H "Content-Type: text/plain" --data "mycooldomain.com" https://dns.perma.online/v0/add_domain
 ```

-### Setup DNS Records

-1. Set CNAME record for `mycooldomain.com` pointing to `dns.perma.online`

-2. Set TXT record for `arweavetx.mycooldomain.com` to a TX ID

 ### Go!